to THE MAIN WEBSITE

 snowfall, hot cocoa and cozy coats

 If you’re planning to take your engagement photos during the winter, keep in mind that if your session takes place in the evening, we could begin shooting as early as 2:30pm to catch the sunset.
-We recommend dressing in layers so that in between photos you can warm up.
+I recommend dressing in layers so that in between photos you can warm up.
 Make sure you bring a little extra makeup and tissues in case your nose begins running.

 walks on the beach hand in hand